 1 Introduction

 Osteokinematics is the study of gross movement of bony segments, typically characterized by the displacement of bony shafts [1].
-In the context of the knee joint, studying the relative motion between the femur and tibia (osteokinematics) during movement is essential for understanding normal knee function, diagnosing pathological conditions, and improving prosthetic design [2–4].
-An enhanced understanding of osteokinematics can also helps in optimizing surgical techniques for ligament reconstruction, developing rehabilitation protocols, and evaluating treatment outcomes [5–7] .
-Accurate assessment of osteokinematics aids in diagnosing and treating various knee disorders involving altered joint biomechanics, including ligament injuries which can lead to joint instability syndromes, altered ambulatory mechanics, and joint tissue degradation (e.g., osteoarthritis) [8–10].
-These conditions often result from joint malalignment, altered congruency of articulating surfaces, increased joint laxity and/or decreased dynamic joint stability, which can all be better understood through detailed analysis of bone motion patterns [11–13].
+In the context of the knee joint, studying the relative motion between the tibia and femur during movement is essential for understanding normal knee function, diagnosing pathological conditions, and improving prosthetic design [2–4].
+An enhanced understanding of osteokinematics can also help in optimizing surgical techniques for ligament reconstruction, developing rehabilitation protocols, and evaluating treatment outcomes [5–7] .
+Accurate assessment of osteokinematics aids in diagnosing and treating various knee disorders involving altered joint biomechanics, including ligament injuries, which can lead to joint instability syndromes, altered ambulatory mechanics, and joint tissue degradation (e.g., osteoarthritis) [8–10].
+These disorders can also result from or cause joint malalignment, altered congruency of articulating surfaces, increased joint laxity and/or decreased dynamic joint stability, which can all be better understood through detailed analysis of bone motion patterns [11–13].

 Dynamic MRI represents a promising tool for studying in vivo knee motion [14].
-While several dynamic MRI techniques including real-time MRI [15,16], CINE MRI [17,18], and CINE phase contrast MRI [19,20], can effectively visualize knee movement, quantifying the osteokinematics from these scans presents significant challenges.
-Dynamic MRI sequences necessarily trade off spatial resolution and image quality to achieve temporal resolution suitable for time resolved (4D) images of joint motion.
+While several dynamic MRI techniques, including real-time MRI [15,16], CINE MRI [17,18], and CINE phase contrast MRI [19,20], can effectively visualize knee movement, quantifying the osteokinematics from these scans presents significant challenges.
+Dynamic MRI sequences necessarily trade off spatial resolution and image quality to achieve temporal resolution suitable for time-resolved images of joint motion.
 For methods aiming to track bone motion across MRI frames, one common approach is to use high-resolution static reference scans that must be manually segmented to create detailed bone models, which are then registered to the lower-resolution dynamic frames [19–21].
 However, this method increases workflow complexity and data processing time.
-Similarly, another common method is landmark-based tracking, where anatomical points are manually identified and tracked through subsequent frames using template matching, which allows for direct frame-to-frame motion estimation.
+An alternative method is landmark-based tracking, where anatomical points are manually identified and tracked through subsequent frames using template matching, allowing for direct frame-to-frame motion estimation.
 However, this approach relies on discrete landmarks rather than utilizing the entire bone boundary information [16].

 The primary aim of this work was to develop a semi-automated pipeline to consistently track the bones of the knee joint (tibia and femur) using sagittal plane CINE MRI images acquired during controlled, active knee flexion and extension using a custom MRI-compatible knee motion and loading device.
 Our approach combines Canny edge detection [22] and connected-component labeling [23] with frame-to-frame transformation optimization to track the bone segments across frames, enabling quantification of their relative horizontal and vertical displacements.
-Unlike methods requiring three-dimensional bone models, our technique operates directly on dynamic MRI data without the need for additional static scans, streamlining the analysis process.
-Additionally, in contrast to landmark-based approaches that rely on manually selected discrete points, our method utilizes the entire bone boundary information for more robust tracking.
-A secondary aim was to subsequently use the processed data to measure osteokinematics, more specifically, the relative motion between the proximal tibia and distal femur during the knee flexion-extension movement.
-Additionally, we quantified the bone boundary alignment error of our semi-automated approach and compared the processing time between semi-automated and manual segmentation approaches.
+Unlike methods requiring three-dimensional bone models or landmark-based tracking, our technique relies on the entire bone contour for more robust tracking and operates directly on dynamic MRI data without the need for additional static scans, streamlining the analysis process.
+Secondary aims were (i) to use the processed data to subsequently measure osteokinematics, more specifically, the relative motion between the proximal tibia and distal femur during the knee flexion-extension movement; (ii) to quantify the bone boundary alignment error of our semi-automated approach; and (iii) to compare the processing time between semi-automated and manual segmentation approaches.

 2. Material and Methods